-In all cases of disruption to working arrangements please refer to the following link: Disruption to working arrangements policy
+In all cases of disruption to working arrangements please refer to the following link: Disruption to working arrangements policy.
+Where disruption to the workforce occurs, this policy is intended to take precedence over existing employment policies and practices.

 5.12 Fertility treatment